devchallenges-io/curriculum/2-responsive-web/1-html-css/13-accessibility.md

 Accessing reliable and authoritative resources is crucial when pursuing web accessibility.
 The World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI) stands out as a primary source of information and guidance.
 Here are some key offerings from the W3C WAI:

 - **Web Accessibility Guidelines**: Comprehensive documentation of WCAG and other related guidelines provides a foundation for understanding the standards.
-- **Technical Support Materials**: Tutorials, techniques, and examples on how to apply the guidelines in real-world scenarios.
+- **Technical Support Materials**: lessons, techniques, and examples on how to apply the guidelines in real-world scenarios.
 - **Educational Resources**: Articles, videos, and e-learning courses to facilitate self-paced learning or structured education on web accessibility.
 - **Policy Resources**: Information about laws and policies across different countries aids organizations in legal compliance.
 - **Tools**: Lists of software and development tools to support web accessibility evaluation and implementation.